classdojo/policies/privacy.md

 > Basically,
 >
-> ClassDojo collects information directly from teachers, parents, and students (such as account information), and also collects information automatically (such as reports when errors occur) in order to provide you with the best possible experience.
+> ClassDojo asks for some limited information directly from teachers, parents, and students (such as account information), and also collects some information automatically (such as crash reports when errors occur) in order to provide you with the best possible ClassDojo experience.

 ### Information you provide to us
 There are currently three categories of users on our Service: teachers, parents, and students.
 We describe the information collected from students under 13 in the section above; for other users, we collect and store the following types of information from each type of user: